 * The Air Force issued a final RFP for the AX in May 1970.
 The aircraft was to be highly survivable and very maneuverable, allowing it to get "up close and personal" with adversary forces even in bad weather and low cloud ceilings.
 It was to have a speed of 650 to 750 KPH (400 to 465 MPH / 350 to 400 KT) and be able to operate with maximum warload from rough forward airstrips with a length of 1,200 meters (4,000 feet).
 It was to be able to carry a warload of 4,300 kilograms (9,500 pounds) to a combat radius of 460 kilometers (285 miles / 250 NMI) with a loiter endurance over the battlefield of two hours.
 Warload would of course include the heavy cannon envisioned by the Air Force, but the aircraft was to have no less than ten pylons for external stores.

 The AX was to be simple, not merely to make it survivable and easy to maintain on the front lines, but to make it cheap to buy and operate.
 The Air Force had run into major problems with the development of the General Dynamics F-111 strike aircraft and the Lockheed C-5 Galaxy cargolifter during the 1960s, and the service was sensitive about getting into another expensive boondoggle.
 In addition, the USAF was trying to get their "Fighter Experimental (FX)" program rolling.
-The FX program was focused on development of a new air-superiority fighter and would eventually produce the McDonnell Douglas F-15 Eagle.
+The FX program was focused on development of a new air-superiority fighter, and would eventually result in the McDonnell Douglas F-15 Eagle.

 The FX was top priority, and of course the CAS mission took second place.
 The USAF wanted to keep AX costs down, which was one of the reasons the requirements for STOL operation were relaxed, and in fact the service informed the vendors that meeting the cost ceiling was more important than meeting operational specifications.

-The Air Force also issued an RFP in 1970 for the AX's primary weapon, the "GAU-8", which was to be a 30 millimeter cannon with a rate of fire of 4,000 rounds per minute.
+The Air Force also issued an RFP in 1970 for the AX's primary weapon, the "GAU-8", which was to be a 30-millimeter cannon with a rate of fire of 4,000 rounds per minute.
 The Air Force intended to perform a competitive evaluation of both the aircraft and the cannon, selecting two finalists from the field of competitors for each.
-That was a lesson learned by the Air Force from the F-111 program, where the service had basically committed to the type even before flight of a prototype and ended up deeply regretting it.
+That was a lesson learned by the Air Force from the F-111 program, where the service had basically committed to the type even before flight of a prototype, and ended up deeply regretting it.

 The deadline for proposals against the AX RFP was 10 August 1970, and six companies submitted their concepts, including Cessna, Fairchild, Boeing-Vertol, Lockheed, General Dynamics, and Northrop.
 Four companies submitted proposals for the GAU-8 cannon, including General Electric, Philco-Ford, Hughes, and General American Transportation (GAT).

 The two finalists for the AX competition, Northrop and Fairchild, were announced late in 1970.
 Both were to build two prototypes each, the Northrop design being designated the "YA-9A" and the Fairchild design being designated the "YA-10A".
-Northrop was awarded a $28.9 million USD contract for their two YA-9As, while Fairchild was awarded a $41.2 million USD contract for their two YA-10As.
+Northrop was awarded a $28.9-million USD contract for their two YA-9As, while Fairchild was awarded a $41.2-million USD contract for their two YA-10As.
 Fairchild got more money because the company sold the Air Force on the idea of building the YA-10A closer to production specification than the YA-9A.